hirwacedric123/inzu_link/API_README.md

-# KoraQuest REST API
+# InzuLink REST API

-A comprehensive REST API for the KoraQuest marketplace platform built with Django REST Framework.
+A comprehensive REST API for the InzuLink marketplace platform built with Django REST Framework.

 ## 🚀 Quick Start